 Sudden Infant Death Syndrome (SIDS)

-Sudden infant death syndrome (SIDS) is the sudden and unexpected death of an infant less than 1 year of age from an unknown cause.
-SIDS remains unpredictable with an unknown cause despite years of research.
-Certain factors such as sleeping position and maternal smoking are associated with SIDS.
+Sudden infant death syndrome (SIDS) is the sudden, unexpected death of an infant younger than 1 year of age.
+The cause of death is unknown, despite years of research.
+Factors such as sleeping position, place, and tobacco smoke are associated with SIDS.

 How common is SIDS?